venuswhispers/Wallet_ticking/README.md

-# WalletConnetct Ticket🎫🎟dApp
+# WalletConnect Ticket🎫🎟dApp

 ***
-## 【Introduction of WalletConnetct Ticket dApp】
+## 【Introduction of WalletConnect Ticket dApp】
 - This dApp is walletConnetct based ticket system